 Justified Termination.
 If Enron terminates Employee’s employment for Cause, Employee shall be entitled only to pro-rata portions of his or her salary, vacation premium, vacation days, and Christmas bonus through the date of such termination, and correspondent profit sharing through the date of termination.
 All future compensation and benefits, shall cease.

 Unjustified or Involuntary Termination.
 Involuntary termination at Enron’s option may occur for any reason whatsoever, including termination without Cause, in the sole discretion of Enron.
-Upon an Involuntary Termination before the Term expires, Employee shall only be entitled to the corresponding mandatory severance established by the Federal Labor Law.
+Upon an Involuntary Termination, Employee shall only be entitled to the corresponding mandatory severance established by the Federal Labor Law.

 Termination by Employee.
 Employee may terminate the employment relationship for the following reasons: